What Should I Know About Easton Hospital?

 For $7000, the board bought the John Brown residence on Wolf Street in Easton, near where the Northampton County Courthouse currently sits.
 The property was renovated into the first Easton Hospital.
 It officially opened its doors on November 20th.
 The hospital had 11 beds, five attending physicians, four consulting physicians and one nurse.
 By 1895, the hospital treated nearly 500 patients.

-Much has changed since that first hospital began caring for patients 125 years ago.
+Much has changed since that first hospital began caring for patients over 125 years ago.

 Consider the cost of care back then.
 It was about $1 per day for a semi-private room.
 Consider the compensation for staff.
 Nurses had no salary but instead received room and board.
 Consider the common illnesses.
 Most of the medical problems that brought people to the hospital were rheumatism, typhoid fever and pneumonia.

-Today, Easton Hospital is a 238 bed facility and 43 medical specialties.
+Today, Easton Hospital is a 196-bed facility and 43 medical specialties.
 It employs almost 900 health care professionals, including 294 active medical staff.
-It has 24 practice offices across the Lehigh Valley, four diagnostic centers and one community care clinic.
+It has 24 practice offices across the Lehigh Valley and four diagnostic centers.

 While much has changed, what’s remained the same is Easton Hospital’s commitment to patients, their families and the community.